-Your fractional CFO for owner-operated elective medicine practices on the California coast.
+Your fractional CFO for owner-operated elective medicine practices.

 Five operational pains we hear most often